Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

 ![](http://cl.ly/WGOc/07-header-skeleton.png)

-In this checkpoint, we'll integrate [Skeleton's grid layout]((http://www.getskeleton.com/#grid)) to improve the presentation of our landing page.
+In this checkpoint we'll integrate [Skeleton's grid layout]((http://www.getskeleton.com/#grid)) to improve the presentation of our landing page.

 ### Container class